Install and configure watcher nodes

 Default Synthetic transactions that a watcher node runs by default.
 When you create a new watcher node, you can specify which synthetic transactions that node will run.
 (That's the purpose of the Tests parameter used by the New-CsWatcherNodeConfiguration cmdlet.)
 If you do not use the Tests parameter when the watcher node is created, it will automatically run all the Default synthetic transactions and will not run any of the Non-default synthetic transactions.
 This means, for example, that the watcher node will be configured to run the Test-CsAddressBookService test, but will not be configured to run the Test-CsExumConnectivity test.

 Non-default Tests that watcher nodes do not run by default.
 (For details, see the description of the Default type.)
 However, the watcher node can be enabled to run any of the Non-default synthetic transactions.
 You can do this when you create the watcher node (by using the New-CsWatcherNodeConfiguration cmdlet), or any time after the watcher node has been created.
 Note that many of the Non-default synthetic transactions require extra setup steps.
-For details about these steps, see Special Setup Instructions for Synthetic Transactions.
-For more details about these steps, see Special Setup Instructions for Synthetic Transactions .
+For more details about these steps, see Special Setup Instructions for Synthetic Transactions.

 Extended A special type of Non-default synthetic transaction.
 Unlike other synthetic transactions, Extended tests can be run multiple times during each pass.
 This is useful when verifying behavior, such as multiple public switched telephone network (PSTN) voice routes for a pool.
 You can configure this simply by adding multiple instances of an extended test to a watcher node.

 For details about the process for adding other synthetic transactions to a watcher node, see Configure a Watcher Node to Run Synthetic Transactions.
 You can also use Skype for Business Server Management Shell to remove synthetic transactions from a watcher node.